k-amin07/nextjs/notes-reorganized.md

 ```
 <CustomImage src="yoursource.com" alt="alternate text" />
 ```
+In this case, the `CustomIamge` tag in mdx must contain the entire `https://raw.githubusercontent.com/...` path used in the next.config.js below

 We also need to define the image source(s) in `next.config.js` as follows (for example if we are using github to store images).